isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_RINGBUF.md

 The ring-buffer map can be used to efficiently send large amounts of data from eBPF programs to userspace.
 Data is sent in a queue / first-in-first-out (FIFO) manner.

-This map consists of a singular ring as opposed to the per-CPU design of the `BPF_MAP_TYPE_PERF_ARRAY` map type.
+This map consists of a singular ring as opposed to the per-CPU design of the `BPF_MAP_TYPE_PERF_EVENT_ARRAY` map type.
 This means that the order of events is preserved across all CPUs.

 ## Attributes